Do you ever wonder what makes a great cold email?

 After the pleasantries, the sender gets straight to the main point.
 He mentions the reason why he wants to connect, a specific date and also a particular time.
 Make sure your emails prompt a response from your recipient.
 Always include a Call-to-Action as illustrated below.

 Bonus: The main reason why personalization is important is because you want the other person to be able to connect to you.
 So, if you share a common interest, then you can mention that as well.
-This will help your lead relate to you more easily.
+This will help your lead relate to you more easily which means taking advantage of relationship selling in the future.

 Need some more help with personalized emails?
 Head over to this awesome article at PersistIQ for more information on this topic.